Property Partner Review

 - Fine print in terms gives company final control over the properties

-- 5 year investment means many unkowns
+- 5 year investment term means many unknown outcomes

 Property Partner Review: My experiences so far….

 I have been investing in Property Partner since early 2015.
-As with all property crowdfunding sites, the unknown outcome factors make for an interesting investment.
+As with all property equity sites, the unknown outcome factors make for an interesting investment.
 When I started investing, Property Partner only offered deals in London but have since expanded to other parts of the UK such as Eastbourne and Lincoln.
 Yields on deals outside of London tend to be more attractive.
 I have been investing in properties outside of London as I believe the London prices are inflated.
 Monthly dividend payments have always been received on time and so far, I have been very satisfied.

 What Is A Property Partner?